patchell/Action65/README.md

 This is yet another attempt on my part to create an ACTION! cross compiler for the 6502.

+Compatability Issues with the real ACTION!
+1. Action! used the '*' character to mean "Current Location".
+	Unfortunatly, this has a conflict with the meaning of Multiply, so I had to make the current location Symbol be '.*'  :(
+	Hopefully, in the future I will find a way to fix this conflict.

 Feb 10, 2025

 Added, finally, the binary file.
 Please keep in mind this